 How to Navigate Your Brake Estimate

 Your brakes play a significant role in the safety and functionality of your vehicle.
 If you can’t stop or slow down when you need to, you put yourself and other drivers at severe risk.
-For that reason, brake repairs and replacements should never be put off.
+For that reason, you should never put off brake repairs and replacements.

-Whether you need a simple pad replacement or brand new rotors, brake estimates can be tough to understand.
-We spoke with our expert technicians to explain how to navigate your brake estimate.
+Whether you need a simple pad replacement or brand-new rotors, brake estimates can be tough to understand.
+We spoke with our expert technicians to learn how to navigate your brake estimate.

-Before we dive in, let’s discuss why your brakes are causing you trouble in the first place.
+Before we dive in, let’s discuss why your vehicle’s brakes are causing you trouble in the first place.